Ian Nicholls, AROnline’s historian-in-residence, tells the story of Rover and Triumph, and their part in the downfall of the British motor industry.

 Product placement in top-rated television shows also boosted the car’s image.
 Reviews of the new executive barge were very positive.
 It had taken the best part of a decade to get it right, but Ford now had a much more potent rival for the Rover and Triumph executive cars at last.

 Strikes abounded at British Leyland in 1972.
-They were out for 10 weeks at Jaguar, nine weeks at Bathgate and three weeks at Triumph Radford.
+They were out for ten weeks at Jaguar, nine weeks at Bathgate and three weeks at Triumph Radford.

 On 28 April, it was revealed that in March 1972 imported cars took 24.6 per cent, their highest ever share, of the United Kingdom market, because British cars were in short supply.
 Rover Managing Director A.B.
 Smith said: ‘We are seeing a buoyancy in the economy reflected in the sales.’

-Because of the 10-week strike Jaguar sales dropped by 29.46 per cent.
+Because of the ten-week strike Jaguar sales dropped by 29.46 per cent.
 Although Rover P6 production figures are not complete, Rover saw its annual production drop by around 4 per cent while that of Triumph rose by 3.21 per cent.
-The new Ford Consul/Granada clearly was hitting the Rover-Triumph executive twins hard.
+The new Ford Consul/Granada clearly was hitting the Rover and Triumph executive twins hard.

 In 1971 Dagenham built 15,288 Zephyr/Zodiac Mk4s, in 1972 it built 36,867 Consul/Granadas, an increase of 141 per cent!
 Rover P6 production declined 5 per cent from the record set in 1971, while that of the Triumph 2000/2.5 PI dropped 11.43 per cent and all this in a greatly expanded market.